ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter02.md

  **Example on-off switch - Heating in a home**
   Homes are often equipped with a thermostat to measure and control the temperature in a room.
-  - The thermostat measures the room temperature = measured value X The ideal temperature is entered on the thermostat = desired value W
+  - The thermostat measures the room temperature = measured value X
+  - The ideal temperature is entered on the thermostat = desired value W
   - If it is too cold, the thermostat ensures that the boiler is switched on = closed contact = control output Y on
-  - If it is too hot, the thermostat ensure that the boiler is switched off = open contact = control output Y off
+  - If it is too hot, the thermostat ensures that the boiler is switched off = open contact = control output Y off
   - Depending on the type of thermostat, the hysteresis is a fixed value or adjustable (order of magnitude 0.5 to 1.0 ° C)